 What is Cloud Storage?
 Why is it So Popular?

-There was a time when storage seemed pretty straight forward as a localized process.
+There was a time when storage seemed pretty straightforward as a localized process.
 Users work on a machine, they save data to that machine, and they retrieve it as needed – simple, right?

 However, anyone who has ever tried to work collaboratively across multiple machines or with multiple parties knows that complications can arise.
 Different locations, various devices, and multiple file formats can make things difficult in certain cases.
 This is why cloud storage emerged – and why it has become a primary option rather than an alternative.

 Cloud storage drives are those drives hosted by a different party in a different location than the user.
-The user accesses this storage space through their network connection, effectively making the cloud drive an “away” drive, as opposed to be the one the user has access to on their own device.
+The user accesses this storage space through their network connection, effectively making the cloud drive an “away” drive, as opposed to being the one the user has access to on their own device.